aysenurcftc/Deep_Learning_with_Tensorflow_notes/README.md

 loss_values =[]
 a_values = []
 b_values = []
-# steps of looping through all your data to update the parameters
 training_epochs = 200

-# train model
 for epoch in range(training_epochs):
     with tf.GradientTape() as tape:
         y_predicted = h(train_x)